Mid Year Applications

 Click here to go to the Derbyshire County Council website for further information or to apply online.

-If your child was born between 1 September 2001 and 31 August 2002 and is in their last year of primary school you will need to apply for their secondary school place in autumn 2012.
-They will start school in September 2013.
+If your child was born between 1 September 2005 and 31 August 2006 and is in their last year of primary school you should apply for their secondary school place by 31 October 2016.
+They will start school in September 2017.

 If your child attends a school outside of Derbyshire which operates a different pattern of education and they are due to transfer secondary school phase in September 2017, you should also make an application by 31 October 2016 and this information will also apply to you.
 Similarly, if you wish to express a preference for your child to transfer to a 14-19 Studio School or a University Technical College (UTC) in September 2017 this information also applies to you.

-The application process is quick and easy and you can also find information about how to choose a school and apply for a place in the Guide for Parents.
+The application process is quick and easy and you can also find information about how to choose a school and apply for a place in our Guide for Parents.

 How to Apply

-From 10 September 2012 you can apply online (opens in a new window) or if you don't have access to the internet you can apply by phone from 10 September 2012 by ringing Call Derbyshire on 08 456 058 058.
+From 14 September 2016 you can apply online (opens in a new window) or if you don't have access to the internet you can apply by phone from 14 September 2016 by calling the Admissions and Appeals team on 01629 537479.

 If your child goes to a Derbyshire primary school, you will receive admissions information from the school some time during the week commencing 14 September 2016.
-We prefer you to apply online - although you can still apply online or by phone if you prefer.
+We prefer you to apply online - although you can still apply by phone or request a paper form if you prefer.

 Special Educational Needs